JereKuusela/valheim-dev/publish/README.md

 # Features

 - Adds optional coordinates to the event command to support dedicated server running the command.
-- New command "spawn_object" that parameters for rotation and scale (not supported for all objects).
+- New command "spawn_object" that parameters for position, rotation and scale (not supported for all objects).
 Also automatically snaps to the ground.
+Position and rotation are relative to the player.
+Parameters refPos and refRot can be used to override it.
   - spawn_object X rot=90: Spawns object X with 90 degree rotation.
 	- spawn_object X rot=90 scale=10: Spawns object X with 90 degree rotation and 10x size.
 	- spawn_object X rot=0,180: Spawns object X upside down.